Battery Charger for 12v SLA(Sealed Lead-Acid) Batteries

 This lets you see how the "Turn On" transistor is activated and how the "Voltage Monitor" components create voltage drops across each of them.

-"Voltage Monitor" components consist of a transistor and zener diode as well as an 8k2 resistor, the 1k pot, a 1k5 resistor, a 150R resistor and a signal diode.
+The "Voltage Monitor" components consist of a transistor and zener diode as well as an 8k2 resistor, the 1k pot, a 1k5 resistor, a 150R resistor and a signal diode.

 The signal diode is actually part of the flasher circuit and we discuss its operation later.